mideind/Embla_iOS/README.md

 Once installation is done, open `GreynirApp.xcworkspace` with Xcode and build.

 NB: In order to function correctly, the app requires valid API keys for Google's Speech API and AWS Polly's Icelandic speech synthesis API.
+The keys should be saved in the following text files:

+* `Keys/GoogleAPI.key`
+* `Keys/AWSPoolID.key`

 ## GPL License